Best Keyword Research Tools for Amazon in 2026: Dominate Amazon SEO

 Sellers with both websites and Amazon stores, content creators promoting Amazon products, agencies serving multiple platforms, and those needing cross-platform research.

-Power your multi-channel business.
-Explore Ahrefs now →
+Power your multi-channel Amazon strategy with Ahrefs

-5. MerchantWords – Real Amazon Shopper Search Data
+6. MerchantWords – Real Amazon Shopper Search Data

 MerchantWords specializes in compiling actual Amazon shopper search behavior, providing insights directly from millions of real search terms.